Female Genital Mutilation (FGM)

 to discourage health professionals from performing such surgery."

-In 1980, UNICEF announced that its anti-FGM program is "based on the belief
+In 1980, UNICEF announced that its anti-FGM program is:

 that the best way to handle the problem is to trigger awareness through education of the